Changes to Trust Legislation

 - Duty to exercise powers for a proper purpose.

 - Duty not to exercise power for own benefit;

 - Duty not to bind or commit trustees to future exercise of discretion;

 Mandatory duties apply no matter what and cannot be excluded.
 Default duties can be modified or excluded by the terms of the Trust.

 The list of Trustee duties is not full and final.
 However, it is intended to outline the basics so that both Beneficiaries and Trustees are aware of what is expected.

 Beneficiaries’ rights to information:

-As a minimum, Trustees are now required to provide Beneficiaries with basic Trust information, as early as possible, after the Trust has been set up (or for existing Trusts prior to 30 January 2021).
+As a minimum, Trustees are required to provide Beneficiaries with basic Trust information, as early as possible, after the Trust has been set up.
 Basic Trust information should ideally be supplied to Beneficiaries without them asking for it.